-Instead, it was the other great ingot steel method, the Siemens-Martin method, which was to lead the Swedish steel indusuy into its great era of expansion.
-A characteristic of the method was that the steel smeltiug took place in a furnace designed by the Siemens brothers in 1861.
+Instead, it was the other great ingot steel method, the Siemens-Martin method, which was to lead the Swedish steel industry into its great era of expansion.
+A characteristic of the method was that the steel smelting took place in a furnace designed by the Siemens brothers in 1861.
 Pierre Martin was the first person to successfully produce ingot steel in a furnace of this type.

 A precondition for the geographical concentration of the iron and steel industry at the end of the 19th century was the development of communications – particularly the railways.
 Steelworks demanded a cheap supply of materials – coal, ore, etc. – as well as good transportation facilities to the export harbours for the finished steel.